 P03: Structural variant calling with linked read sequencing data

-Principal investigator: Dr. Birte Kehr
+Principal investigator: Prof. Dr. Birte Kehr

-Linked reads are a new and cost-effective type of sequencing that provides long-range sequence information through barcodes which label short reads originating from the same long (~50,000 bp) DNA molecule.
+Linked reads are a new and cost-effective type of sequencing data that provides long-range sequence information through barcodes which label short reads originating from the same long (~50,000 bp) DNA molecule.
 Though a very limited number of promising linked read data analysis tools are available, these tools rely on a given read alignment and do not take advantage of reads with ambiguous or without alignment.
 We hypothesize that utilizing all the linked read data will result in an SV call set that is more comprehensive than those generated with current short read or linked read analysis tools.
-Given our experience in assembling non-reference sequence, we will use the long-range information from linked reads to develop and implement a genome-wide local assembly approach for identifying SVs in linked read data.
+Given our experience in assembling non-reference sequence, we are using the long-range sequence information to develop and implement a genome-wide local assembly approach for identifying SVs in linked read data.